C4b3rk1tty/C4b3rk1tty/README.md

 - 🌱 I’m currently learning DJing and Coding
 - 💞️ I’m looking to collaborate on an event/space to vibe
 - 📫 How to reach me michaelsmidtmadeit@gmail.com
-- ⚡ Fun fact: Tha man the myth thr legand behind DJC4K1tTy
+- ⚡ Fun fact: Tha man the myth the legand behind DJC4K1tTy

 <!---
 C4b3rk1tty/C4b3rk1tty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.